Kevin-Prince Boateng to Barcelona: Blaugrana set to complete shock loan move | Goal.com

 Goal understands the 31-year-old said his goodbyes to his team-mates on Monday and is now set to fly to Catalunya before completing his medical with the Liga champions.

-They had previously been linked with Girona forward Crhistian Stuani while they were reportedly interested in Alvaro Morata, though the Chelsea forward is now set to sign for Atletico Madrid .
+They had previously been linked with Girona forward Cristhian Stuani while they were reportedly interested in Alvaro Morata, though the Chelsea forward is now set to sign for Atletico Madrid .

 Sassuolo have a good relationship with the Catalan giants having signed Marlon from them in the summer, meaning the move has been completed quickly and with few issues.

-Ghana international Boateng has scored five goals in 15 appearances in all completitions so far this season in all competitions having been deployed as a false nine following his arrival from Eintract Frankfurt during the summer window,
+Ghana international Boateng has scored five goals in 15 appearances in all competitions so far this season, having been deployed as a false nine following his arrival from Eintracht Frankfurt during the summer window,

-He has previously plied his trade in La Liga having previously represented Las Palmas.
+He has plied his trade in La Liga before, having previously represented Las Palmas.

-Barcelona will mark the tenth club of his storied career, having previously played for the likes of AC Milan, Tottenham, Borussia Dortmund and Portsmouth.
+Barcelona will mark the 10th club of his storied career, having previously played for the likes of AC Milan, Tottenham, Borussia Dortmund and Portsmouth.

 It is unlikely Boateng's signing will be finalised in time for him to play against Sevilla in the first leg of Barca's Copa del Rey quarter-final on Wednesday, meaning he could make his debut on Sunday against Girona.